Skip to content

 • Tailscale — report directly to tailscale.com/security

-• Issues in third-party connectors (GitHub, Google, Granola) — report to the respective vendor
+• Issues in third-party connectors (GitHub, Google, Granola, and the other integrations) — report to the respective vendor

-• Dependency CVEs that already have a public CVE — open a regular issue or PR
+• Dependency CVEs that already have a public CVE — report it to us by email

 • DoS / resource exhaustion attacks — single-tenant, self-hosted; denying the service to yourself isn’t a meaningful attack